Official Rules

 4.6.Development League Format

-The Development League is contested over five dates, with 13 teams.
-Each team plays every other team once, for a total of 78 games across the season.
+The Development League is split between East and West, with 7 teams competing in each region.
+Each team plays every other team once, for a total of 21 games across three regional dates.

 4.7.Under 15s League Format

-The Under 15s League is contested over four dates, with 4 teams.
-Each team plays every other team once per date, for a total of 6 games per date and 24 games across the season.
+The Under 15s League is contested over four dates, with 5 teams.
+Each team plays every other team twice across the season, and will play twice each date.
+There will be a total of 20 games across the season.

 5.Roster Submission and Player Registration